pshxyz/pshxyz.github.io/_pages/about.md

   - /about.html
 ---

 Shuhong Peng is an Associate Professor of economics at School of Public Finance & Public Administration, Jiangxi University of Finance and Economics in China.
-He is a Research Fellow of Global Labor Organization and an associate editor of *Humanities and Social Sciences Communications*.
+He is a Research Fellow of Global Labor Organization and an editor member of *Humanities and Social Sciences Communications*.
 Shuhong Peng's main research fields are labor economics and applied microeconometrics, with particular focus on human capital and labor market policies.

 # Contact